 By pre-empting what the lenders are looking for in a borrower, you can do your best to make sure your fund’s loan is approved.

 An SMSF loan enables the fund to purchase eligible, income-producing property.
-They vary from regular loans in a number of ways and are generally more restrictive — they usually require higher deposits, will lend you a lower percentage of the property’s value and prohibit redraw.
+They vary from regular loans in several ways and are generally more restrictive - they usually require higher deposits, will lend you a lower percentage of the property’s value, and prohibit redraw.
 Recent changes to super laws do permit investors to refinance loans to keep borrowing arrangements competitive.

 SMSF loans generally allow up to 70% leverage and 30-year terms, with up to five years of interest-only repayments.
 The minimum loan amount is $100,000 with no set maximum, subject to lender approval of the property and borrowing capacity of the fund.

-Some lenders will apply standard variable or fixed interest rates comparable with rates available for consumer residential mortgages, while others apply commercial/business loan rates.
+Some lenders will apply standard variable or fixed interest rates comparable with rates available for consumer residential mortgages, while others apply commercial or business loan rates.

-To protect your retirement savings, the government has outlined that these loans are non-recourse loans, meaning the bank can’t come after other assets if the fund defaults on the loan.
+To protect your retirement savings, the government has outlined that these loans are non-recourse loans, meaning the bank cannot come after other assets if the fund defaults on the loan.

-Lenders ask for personal guarantees as a way of covering themselves but a personal guarantee means if your SMSF is unable to service the loan, the lender can come after you personally if the property foreclosure sale price fails to pay back the balance owed.
-In this situation the lender can go through the courts and may end up seizing personal assets (including your home) or docking some of your wage to cover losses.
+Lenders ask for personal guarantees as a way of covering themselves — a personal guarantee means if your SMSF is unable to service the loan, the lender can come after you personally if the property foreclosure sale price fails to pay back the balance owed.

 Once the loan is formally approved, the structure will then be vetted by the lender’s legal department.
-It’s estimated that between 55% and 60% of legal structures fail this crucial step.
-This often leads to delayed settlements and penalty interest being applied.
+It’s estimated that between 55% and 60% of legal structures fail this crucial step, which often leads to delayed settlements and penalty interest being applied.

 Step 3: Find a property

 The chosen property must comply with the ‘sole purpose’ test.
-All SMSF investments must be undertaken for the sole purpose of providing retirement benefits to members.
+The test ensures that the investment is undertaken for the sole purpose of providing retirement benefits to members.

-It must be an established property; an SMSF can’t develop or refurbish an existing property or purchase vacant land for development, however they can purchase ‘off the plan’ and settle on the completed property.
+Take note that SMSF cannot develop or refurbish an existing property or purchase vacant land for development.
+However, they can purchase through an off-the-plan agreement and settle on the completed property.

 There are also some key differences between rules for residential and commercial property purchases.
-If an SMSF borrows to purchase a residential property, its trustees can’t occupy that property until after retirement and upon transfer of title from the SMSF into their own name.
-The SMSF must also acquire the property from an arm’s length vendor, not a related party, in order to comply with ‘in-house asset rule’.
+If an SMSF borrows to purchase a residential property, its trustees cannot occupy that property until after retirement and upon transfer of title from the SMSF into their own name.
+The SMSF must also acquire the property from an arm’s length vendor, not a related party, to comply with the ‘in-house asset rule’.